Problem

 Solution

-To ensure the actual deletion of non-current versions and associated delete markers, it is recommended that you use the `NoncurrentVersionExpiration` action in your lifecycle policy.
-This action can be configured to automatically delete non-current object versions after a specified period, e.g., 30 days after they become noncurrent.
-AWS documentation indicates that this process will also handle the automatic removal of expired delete markers.
+Configure a lifecycle policy on the S3 bucket that expires non-current object versions and removes delete markers.
+You can use the NoncurrentVersionExpiration action in your S3 lifecycle policy to automatically delete non-current object versions after a specified period, such as 30 days.
+According to AWS documentation, this action also handles the removal of expired object delete markers.